How Insurance Companies Assess Car Damage After an Accident

 How long does a car insurance damage assessment take?

 Most initial damage assessments are completed within 1 to 3 business days of scheduling an inspection.
-Virtual inspections via insurer apps can happen even faster — sometimes the same day.
-From inspection to settlement, expect the full process to take 2 to 4 weeks when documentation is submitted promptly.
+AI-powered virtual inspections via insurer apps can happen much faster — often within 24 to 48 hours of photo submission for minor claims.
+From inspection to settlement, repairable vehicle claim timelines average approximately 19.3 days industrywide (per the latest J.D.
+Power data) when documentation is submitted promptly.
 Complex claims or those requiring supplements for hidden damage may take longer.

 Can I choose my own repair shop for an insurance claim?

 In most states, you have the right to choose any licensed repair shop — your insurer cannot legally force you to use a specific shop.
 However, insurers often have preferred "direct repair program" networks that can streamline the process.
-If you use an out-of-network shop, expect the insurer to apply their own estimate, which may require you to negotiate any gaps with the shop.
+If you use an out-of-network shop, expect the insurer to apply their own labor rates and parts pricing, which may require you to negotiate any gaps with the shop directly.
+Review your policy or ask your adjuster about your state's specific rules.

 What happens if the repair shop finds more damage than the insurer estimated?

 When a shop discovers hidden damage during disassembly, they file a supplemental claim with your insurer.
 An adjuster reviews the new findings and approves, modifies, or denies the additional coverage.
-Reputable shops handle this process routinely and will submit documentation on your behalf.
+Reputable shops handle this process routinely and will submit documentation on your behalf — but make sure to report hidden damage within your policy's filing window, typically 30 to 60 days.
 Stay in communication with both your shop and your insurer throughout the process.

 When does insurance declare a car a total loss instead of repairing it?

 If repair costs exceed a certain percentage of your vehicle's actual cash value (ACV), your insurer will declare it a total loss.
-The threshold varies by state, typically ranging from 60% to 100% of ACV.
-Once declared a total loss, your insurer pays out your vehicle's ACV minus your deductible.
+The threshold varies by state — ranging from 60% to 100% — while many states use a Total Loss Formula (TLF) instead of a fixed percentage.
+Total loss frequency climbed to a record 23.1% of all auto physical damage claims in 2026, driven by rising vehicle complexity, ADAS repair costs, and pricier parts.
 Learn more about total loss determinations and how to negotiate a better payout.

 Is it worth hiring an independent appraiser to dispute my damage estimate?

 It depends on the dollar amount in dispute.
-Independent appraisers typically charge $150 to $500 for their services.
-If the gap between the insurer's estimate and the shop's estimate — or between what you're being offered and what you believe is fair — is significantly larger than that fee, it's often worth it.
-An independent appraisal provides documented, professional evidence that strengthens your negotiating position and supports the appraisal clause process.
+Independent appraisers typically charge $85 to $700 for repair dispute assessments, with diminished value reports running $350 to $699.
+If the gap between the insurer's estimate and the shop's estimate is significantly larger than that fee, it's almost always worth it.
+An independent appraisal provides documented, professional evidence that strengthens your negotiating position and supports the appraisal clause process — and it's far less expensive than hiring an attorney or going to court.
+In Washington State, if the final appraisal award exceeds the insurer's offer by $500 or more, the insurer is required to cover your appraisal costs entirely.

 Compare Car Insurance Rates in Ohio